Nim-os/comp251-notificationBot/README.md

 Because I don't want to be in the dark for when this legend posts his messages to the public.

 ## What to do
-Leave running in the background.
-It will notify you every 2 hours (Changeable) if there is a new message or not.
+Run botScript.sh in your terminal and leave it running in the background.
+It will notify you every 2 hours (Changeable within botScript.sh) if there is a new message or not.